rpsammons6/fooocus-web-docs/src/pages/docs/privacypolicy.md

-# Email Privacy Policy
+# Privacy Policy

 ## Introduction

-This Email Privacy Policy outlines the measures and practices implemented by [Your Company Name] to protect the privacy and security of email communications.
+This Email Privacy Policy outlines the measures and practices implemented by The Lazy Artist to protect the privacy and security of email communications.
 We are committed to safeguarding the personal information shared with us through email interactions.

 ## Collection of Information

 ### Types of Information Collected

+When the user uses a "/" command, the user agrees to have their data securely stored in our database.
+This data is exclusively Discord user information.
+Any further information received is given through the purchase of a subscription, and is kept secure and encrypted at rest.

 We may collect various types of information through email communications, including but not limited to: